gabor-trainer/rust-2025-may-05/labs/Lab 01 - Hello, World Program with Cargo.md

 ## Check Questions (To Test Understanding)

-1. What is the purpose of the `fn main()` line in `src/main.rs`?
+1. What is the primary role of the `fn main()` function in a Rust executable?
-2. Why is `println!` used with an exclamation mark (`!`)?
+2. Why does the `println!` macro have an exclamation mark at the end?
-3. What are the two primary actions performed by the `cargo run` command?
+3. Describe the two main actions that the `cargo run` command performs when you execute it after making changes to your source code.
-4. In which directory are source code files typically placed within a Cargo project?
+4. In a standard Cargo project structure, where do you typically find the main source file (`.rs`) for an executable?
-5. Which file is used to declare external library dependencies for a Rust project?
+5. Which file within a Cargo project is used to specify and manage external libraries your project depends on?

 ## Detailed Answers to Check Questions

-1.  `fn main()` defines the **main function**, which serves as the **entry point** for any executable Rust program.
-Execution begins within the body (`{}`) of this function.
+1. The `fn main()` function serves as the **entry point** for any executable Rust program.
+When the compiled program is run, execution begins at the start of the code block within `main()`.
-2. The exclamation mark `!` indicates that `println` is a **Rust macro**.
-Macros operate during compilation to generate code, offering capabilities beyond regular functions, such as handling variable numbers of arguments for formatting.
+2. The exclamation mark `!` indicates that `println!` is a **macro**, not a regular function.
+Macros are expanded at compile time and can do things functions cannot, such as taking a variable number of arguments (like `println!("{}", value)`) or generating boilerplate code.
-3.  `cargo run` performs two main actions:
-    *   **Compile:** It invokes the Rust compiler (`rustc`) to translate source code into machine code, producing an executable file (typically in `target/debug/`).
-This step may be skipped if the source hasn't changed since the last compilation.
-    *   **Execute:** After successful compilation, it runs the resulting executable program.
-4. Source code files (`.rs`) are typically located in the **`src` directory** at the root of a Cargo project.
+3. When you run `cargo run` after making changes, it first **compiles** your source code using `rustc` to create an executable binary (if compilation is needed due to changes).
+After successful compilation, it then **executes** the compiled binary.
+4. The main source file for an executable is conventionally placed in the **`src` directory** and named **`main.rs`** (`src/main.rs`).
-5. External library dependencies (crates) are declared in the **`Cargo.toml`** file, usually listed under the `[dependencies]` section.
+5. External library dependencies, also known as crates, are declared and managed in the **`Cargo.toml`** file, specifically within the `[dependencies]` section.

+This custom Rust training was created by IQSOFT - EduTech/gabor for Ericsson - Copyright 2025.
+All materials can be only used exclusively by the participants of the training.
+The materials are not allowed to be shared or used outside of the training without the written permission of IQSOFT - EduTech/gabor.